Common Causes of Personal Injuries on Long Island

 be proved that your injury was sustained due to gross negligence on part

-of your employer, you may be able to file a
+of your employer, you may be able to file a civil lawsuit in pursuit of

-nature of your claim.
+the nature of your claim.

 How long does a slip and fall lawsuit take?